TaitoUnited/full-stack-template/README.md

 Local development (docker): Just define secret as a normal environment variable in `docker-compose.yaml`.

 Kubernetes:
-1. Add secret definition to `taito-config.sh`
+1. Add a secret definition to `taito-config.sh` (taito_secrets)
 2. Map secret to an environment variable in `scripts/helm.yaml`
 3. Run `taito rotate:ENV [SECRET]` to generate a secret value for an environment.
 Run the command for each environment.
+Note that the rotate command restarts all pods in the same namespace.

 ## Upgrading to the latest version of the project template